-Manuscript Evaluation (Fiction, Poetry, Children's): from $350; FREE Quote
+Manuscript Evaluation (Fiction, Nonfiction, Poetry): from $500; free Quote

 A thorough reading of your draft manuscript.

 A letter to you with an eye to how different elements of the story (plot, characters/voices, and chronology among them) are currently working.

 A brief summary of what I see as the purpose of your work, broadly conceived, and its themes, issues, and possible subtexts.